GustavoJus/Two-Tier-Client-Server-App/README.txt

-First open the Source Code Folder, then open the Root.properties, you will see: db.password=YOUR_ROOT_PASSWORD
+First download every file in the Source Code Folder, then open the Root.properties, you will see: db.password=YOUR_ROOT_PASSWORD
 Change it to your password, and save the file.